What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Introduction

 To address these challenges, we present \textbf{H}ierarchy aligned \textbf{Com}monality through \textbf{P}rototypical \textbf{Net}works \textbf{(\proposed{})}, a framework to learn hierarchical prototypes over the tree of life for discovering evolutionary traits.
 Here are the main contributions of our work: \begin{enumerate} \item \proposed{} learns common traits shared by all descendant species of an internal node and avoids the learning of over-specific prototypes in contrast to baseline methods using a novel \textit{over-specificity loss}. \item \proposed{} uses a novel \textit{discriminative loss} to ensure that the prototypes learned at an internal node are absent in the contrasting set of species with different ancestry.

-\item \proposed{} includes a novel \textit{masking module} to allow for the exclusion of over-specific prototypes at higher levels of the tree without hampering classification performance. \item We empirically show that \proposed{} learns prototypes that are accurate, semantically consistent, and generalizable to unseen species compared to baselines on data from 190 species of birds (CUB-200-2011 dataset) \cite{wah2011caltech}, 38 species of fishes \cite{elhamod2023discovering}, and 30 species of butterflies \cite{lawrence_campolongo_j2024}.
+\item \proposed{} includes a novel \textit{masking module} to allow for the exclusion of over-specific prototypes at higher levels of the tree without hampering classification performance. \item We empirically show that \proposed{} learns prototypes that are accurate, semantically consistent, and generalizable to unseen species compared to baselines on data from 190 species of birds (CUB-200-2011 dataset) \citep{wah2011caltech}, 38 species of fishes \citep{elhamod2023discovering}, 30 species of butterflies \citep{lawrence_campolongo_j2024}, 113 species of spiders and 41 species of turtles \citep{inat2021_van2021benchmarking}.
 We show the ability of \proposed{} to generate novel hypotheses about evolutionary traits at different levels of the phylogenetic tree of organisms.

 \end{enumerate}